-Calculation Based on CBECS Data
+Calculation based on CBECS Data

-If no energy performance calculation has been performed for the project, CBECS data can be used to determine the annual energy consumption intensities (kWh/ sq.ft. and therms/sq.ft.) based on building type.
+If no energy performance calculation has been performed for the project, CBECS data can be used to determine the annual energy consumption intensities (kWh/ft2 and therms/ft2) based on building type.
 The total estimated energy consumption for the project is then calculated by multiplying the energy consumption intensities by the total building area.
-Core and shell buildings must use the total square footage of the building including all tenant spaces.
 Building Annual Energy Cost is then calculated by summing the product of the energy consumption and average cost for electricity and natural gas, where the average electricity and natural gas costs are determined based on EIA 2003 commercial sector rates for the state the building is located in (see Table 5).
-The Renewable Energy Cost

-(REC) is calculated by multiplying the renewable energy contribution by either the local utility rate or the EIA 2003 average energy cost for the renewable fuel type.
+The Renewable Energy Cost (REC) is calculated by multiplying the renewable energy contribution by either the local utility rate or the EIA 2003 average energy cost for the renewable fuel type.
 Dividing the REC by the Building Annual energy cost yields the Percent Renewable Energy.

-Example EA Credit 2 Calculation Based on CBECS Data
+Example EA Credit 2 Calculation based on CBECS Data

-If a project is a 1,000,000-sq.ft. office building in New York, determine how much renewable energy is required to meet the requirements of EA Credit 2 by using Tables 4 and 5 to find the default energy consumption intensity for office buildings and energy costs for New York State.
+For example, if a project is a 1,000,000 sq.ft. office building in New York, determine how much renewable energy is required to meet the requirements of EA Credit 2 by using Tables 4 and 5 above to find the default energy consumption intensity for office buildings and energy costs for New York State.